 If you're tilling a new garden bed, add enough finished compost to the soil so that it becomes about 25 to 30 percent of the total soil mix.
 For example, if you're digging down 4 inches into the existing soil, spread about a 1-inch layer of compost over the area and mix it in.
-When digging holes for transplants, use the same ratio to mix compost with the backfill soil.

 Apply a 1/4 to 1/2 inch top-dressing layer of compost around plants during their peak growth period in lieu of commercial fertilizers.
 For extra-hungry plants, you can create a quick-release fertilizer called "compost tea" by allowing a few handfuls of compost to steep in a bucket of water overnight.
-Pour the concoction over any plants that show signs of a nutrient deficiency to give them a quick pick-me-up.
+Pour the liquid concoction over any plants that show signs of a nutrient deficiency to give them a quick pick-me-up.

 - Cornell Composting: Compost Microorganisms

 - U.S. Environmental Protection Agency: Types of Composting and Understanding the Process